EgoAlpha/prompt-course/docs/Basicprompt.md

+# Basic Prompt

-## 💥 Based on the complexity and characteristics of the task, you can select a few components from them to form your prompt.
+> 💥 Based on the complexity and characteristics of the task, you can select a few components from them to form your prompt.

 ###  Application of the framework and principles